electron-userland/electron-builder/README.md

 To benefit from auto updates, you have to implement and configure Electron's [`autoUpdater`](http://electron.atom.io/docs/latest/api/auto-updater/) module ([example](https://github.com/develar/onshape-desktop-shell/blob/master/src/AppUpdater.ts)).
 You also need to deploy your releases to a server.
-Consider using [Nuts](https://github.com/GitbookIO/nuts) (uses GitHub as a back end to store the assets), [Electron Release Server](https://github.com/ArekSredzki/electron-release-server) or [Squirrel Updates Server](https://github.com/Aluxian/squirrel-updates-server).
+Consider using [Nuts](https://github.com/GitbookIO/nuts) (uses GitHub as a backend to store the assets), [Electron Release Server](https://github.com/ArekSredzki/electron-release-server) or [Squirrel Updates Server](https://github.com/Aluxian/squirrel-updates-server).
 See the [Publishing Artifacts](https://github.com/electron-userland/electron-builder/wiki/Publishing-Artifacts) section of the [Wiki](https://github.com/electron-userland/electron-builder/wiki) for more information on how to configure your CI environment for automated deployments.

 For Windows consider only [distributing 64-bit versions](https://github.com/electron-userland/electron-builder/issues/359#issuecomment-214851130).